beskarbuilder/TARS-BSK/README_EN.md

 	- Custom aliases, configurable responses, and emotional control (yes, your heating can have a bad mood)
 	- Compatible with multiple methods: web interface, direct JSON editing, or legacy mode (embedded in code)

+- **Mobility Plugin**: Enables motor control through natural language.
+    - Interprets phrases like "move a little bit" or "turn fast to the left"
+    - Extracts direction, speed and duration from imprecise or contextual expressions
+    - Direct hardware control (L298N + TT motors) with internal validations and execution limits
+    - Configurable via `mobility_config.json` (parameters, expressions and safety levels)

 - **Reminder System**: Natural language processing for reminders with temporal intelligence.
     - Semantic interpretation of complex temporal expressions ("next Tuesday at nine thirty")
     - Auto-correction of past dates and detection of impossible dates with transparent feedback